ptsteadman/notebook/stories/summer-of-entropy.md

 touching.

 Chris felt confident.
 It was summer, and he was wearing at least $1000 worth of clothes.
-They both wanted to talk about their exes who lived in castle-like apartments on the Upper East Side, they both liked department stores, tech events, and meeting people.
+Conversation was easy: they both had exes who lived in castle-like apartments on the Upper East Side, they both liked department stores, tech events, and meeting people.